Kazuo Ishiguro Wins Nobel Prize In Literature

 Ishiguro's most well-known work is likely The Remains of the Day, a 1989 novel about an English household in the 1930s that was later adapted into a feature film.

-Ishiguro is also famously adept at working in a variety of genres; his sixth novel, Never Let Me Go, brought elements of science fiction to the story that centers on a private school in the English countryside where, as NPR reported in 2005, "nothing is as it seems and the horrible truth is slowly revealed."
+Ishiguro is also famously adept at working in a variety of genres; his sixth novel, Never Let Me Go, brought elements of science fiction into a story that centers on a private school in the English countryside where, as NPR reported in 2005, "nothing is as it seems and the horrible truth is slowly revealed."

 After announcing the award, the Swedish Academy's Sarah Danius said of Ishiguro: